Skip to main content

 What is a LANd MANAGEMENT FRAMEWORK?

 A Land Management Framework brings people together for decision-making in terms of land use or change, or decisions about its improvement or maintenance.
-It will bridge various policies and plans, gathering information and data and identify land potential, to future guide decisions for land managers, authorities and land users alike.
+It will bridge various policies and plans, gathering information and data to guide future decisions for land managers, authorities and land users alike.

 A Land Management Framework for the Isle of Man